VOHeroes Affiliate Partner Back Office

-Over the course of a week or so, we present a series of very useful lessons in a free course, separate from the courses in the main curriculum, that offers training in some aspect of voice over.
+Over the course of 9 days or so, we present a series of very useful lessons in a free course, separate from the courses in the main curriculum, that offers training in some aspect of voice over.
 We make sure these free lessons solve a specific problem currently facing the group of customers we want to reach.

-Affiliate Partners like you play a key role during that week, messaging your audience about the free lessons.
+Affiliate Partners like you play a key role during that pre-launch period, messaging your audience about the free lessons.

-After we present these lessons online to potential customers, we then open registration for the complete award-winning VOHeroes Pro curriculum we offer that will help the customer achieve all of their voice over training goals.
-We include special bonuses with that offer that will no longer be available once registation ends.
+After we present these lessons online to potential customers, we then open registration for the complete award-winning VOHeroes Pro curriculum that will help the customer achieve all of their voice over training goals.
+We include special bonuses with that offer that will no longer be available once registration ends.

-Then we close registration, and start teaching the students who have registered.
+Then we close registration, and start matriculating and teaching the students who have registered.
 That process also takes about a week.

 What do you offer during a launch that you don’t offer during the rest of the year?

-We offer bonuses that include private coaching, free software, the same voice over equipment David uses in his home studio and much more.
+We offer bonuses that include private coaching, free software, the same voice over equipment David uses in his home studio, a special library of royalty free sound effects and music beds for use in podcasting and much more.